TheMojoMan/xiaomi-pipa/pipa-multiboot.md

 ## Troubleshooting
  - Linux distro does not boot / boots but is not functioning properly:
    This can be caused when your installed distro did a kernel update and kernel modules are changed.
 Please ask your distro provider for an updated .efi file which contains the matching kernel.
+Mount your esp and copy the new .efi file to tmp/EFI/<your_distro_name> e.g. ˋsudo cp <updated.efi> tmp/EFI/archˋ or ˋsudo cp <updated.efi> tmp/EFI/ubuntuˋ.

 ## Thanks
  - The author of the Mu-Qcom efi boot loader.